 A. Research the company.
 Read through their web site.
 Find a good match for yourself with the corporate culture.
 Be yourself but look the part of the job for which you are interviewing.
 Try to make sure that the actual day to day work is what you what to do.
 If you are a "people" person, you may like customer service, sales or social media.
 If you are a techie, you may prefer to deal with computers more than people.

 First you need a job.
 If you don't have a steady income source, you won't qualify for a lease.
 Then you need a budget.
 Your rent should be about 25% - 30% of your net pay (take home pay).
 Your landlord will pull your credit report.

 So pay off your all credit cards the month before you apply for a lease.
 Car loans or student loans may keep you from qualifying for a lease.
 You will probably have to commit to at least a year on most leases.

 Short term furnished rooms may be available near work.
-Check the ' For Rent' ads of the largest Sunday paper.
-Or use a roommate finder servce.
+Check the ' For Rent' ads of the Sunday paper or use a roommate finder service.
 You may have to share a place or sublet a furnished room until your credit card debts are paid down.
-Find a rental Craigs List
+Find a rental on Craigs List

 Develop a budget and stick to it.
 If you overspend in one area, you must save money in another area to balance your spending.
 Make it your number one goal to get out of debt.